L5 CIPD Certificate in Human Resource Management

 - Course Information

-The Certificate in Human Resource Management consists of a maximum of three core units and three additional units:
+The Certificate in Human Resource Management consists seven units:

 - Entry Requirements

-All applicants must undertake a short telephone interview and have either completed a L3 CIPD qualification or have 12 months, HR management experience.
-Applicants can also be accepted on their academic ability if they have degree level qualifications.
+All applicants must undertake a short telephone interview and have either completed a Level 3 CIPD qualification or have a degree level qualification (Level 5 or above).

 - Progression Pathway